Corps de l'armement

-The Corps de l'armement's main employer (50%) is the Direction générale de l'armement (General Directorate for Armament).
-The second half are employed in other bodies of the Ministry of Defence, in international Defence organizations (NATO, OCCAR,...) or can be detached in French administrative bodies (CNES, CEA, ESA,...) or the French and European industry (EADS, Safran, Thales Group, MBDA, DCNS...).
+The Corps des ingénieurs de l'armement's main employer (50%) is the Direction générale de l'armement (General Directorate for Armament).
+The second half are employed in other bodies of the Ministry of Defence, in international Defence organizations (NATO, OCCAR,...), can be detached in French administrative bodies (CNES, CEA, ESA,...), or the French and European industry (EADS, Safran, Thales Group, MBDA, DCNS...).